AgenceBaltazare/vkrz/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 3.6.8 =
+* Fix: Sanitize form field titles and descriptions
+* Fix: Issue with simple upload field not working when used on the WooCommerce Checkout page
+* Fix: Issue with Select2 not working in Repeater fields
+* Misc: Improve back-end compatibility with other plugins that use Select2
+* Misc: Add width and height for password visibility image

 = 3.6.7 =
 * Fix: issue with back-end Users with unconfirmed emails page
 * Misc: remove unnecessary code